Eczbek/xieite/docs/geometry/Point.md

 &nbsp;

 ## Description
-A class representing a point.
+A structure for representing a point.

 &nbsp;